Performance Analysis: Discovering Semi-Markov Models From Event Logs: Case Studies

 In this subsection, we apply the proposed full analysis approach to real-world event data including the dataset described above and also including 2 additional datasets.
 The three logs are from: \begin{itemize} \item the earlier discussed incident management system of Volvo IT Belgium (\emph{BPI'13 incidents}~\cite{WardSteeman2013} event log); and

-\item a university travel expense claim system (\emph{Domestic Declarations -- DD'20}~\cite{https://doi.org/10.4121/uuid:3f422315-ed9d-4882-891f-e180b5b4feb5} and \emph{Request For Payment} --RFP'20~\cite{https://doi.org/10.4121/uuid:895b26fb-6f25-46eb-9e48-0dca26fcd030} event logs). \end{itemize}
+\item a university travel expense claim system (\emph{Domestic Declarations--}\allowbreak \emph{DD'20} \cite{https://doi.org/10.4121/uuid:3f422315-ed9d-4882-891f-e180b5b4feb5} and \emph{Request For Payment} --RFP'20~\cite{https://doi.org/10.4121/uuid:895b26fb-6f25-46eb-9e48-0dca26fcd030} event logs). \end{itemize}

-Table~\ref{tab:event_logs} presents the number of traces and events, as well as the number of event names in these event logs.
+Table~\ref{tab:event_logs_ch} presents the number of traces and events, the maximum support size (the maximum duration in hours one step in the process can take), as well as the number of event names in these event logs.
 The median trace length for all the event logs is 5.

 For the analyzed datasets, all activity durations were rounded and estimated in hours, and then corresponding semi-Markov models of order from 1 to 5 were discovered.
 To estimate the discovery time and the overall GMMs fitting time, we ran 5 experiments for each event log and each order~$k$.
-Table~\ref{tab:discovery} shows the order, size (number of states and transitions), mean and 95\% CIs (confidence intervals) for the discovery and GMMs fitting times in seconds~\footnote{The experiments were run on Apple M1 8x2.1 - 3.2GHz, 8 GB.}.
+Table~\ref{tab:discovery} shows the order, size (number of states and transitions), state average degree, state maximum degree\footnote{The degrees of the start and end states were not considered because these states were not reduced.}, mean and 95\% CIs (confidence intervals) for the discovery and GMMs fitting times in seconds\footnote{ The experiments were run on Intel Xeon w5-3435X × 32, 512 GB.}.
+Note that for discrete representations of distributions no fitting was needed and the discrete distributions were derived from histograms directly.

 As the results suggest, the discovery algorithm is computationally negligible, but it takes more time to find all GMMs to annotate transitions of the discovered models.
-Usually, the larger the discovered model is (the more transitions it contains), the more time is needed to build all GMMs.
-However, in the case of \emph{RFP'20} event log, durations of transitions of higher-order models can be approximated faster, this can be explained by the fact that the optimizing fitting algorithm can converge differently depending on the input data.
+As studied in \cite{pmlr-v35-daskalakis14,DBLP:journals/corr/LiS15a}, the fitting complexity is exponential on the number of Gaussians in a GMM.
+Moreover, the larger the discovered model is (the more transitions it contains), the more time is needed to build all GMMs.
+However, in the case of \emph{RFP'20} event log, durations of transitions of higher-order models can be approximated faster, this can be explained by the fact that the optimizing fitting algorithm can converge differently depending on the input data and the number of initially guessed fitted parameters.